-Insolvency law in Austria is primarily regulated by the Austrian Insolvency Act, which entered into force in 2010.
-For businesses, the Austrian insolvency regime provides for the following types of insolvency proceedings:
+Insolvency law in Austria is primarily regulated by the Austrian Insolvency Act (AIA), which entered into force in 2010.
+For businesses, the Austrian insolvency regime provides for the following types of insolvency proceedings:2 ii Policy

-- a bankruptcy proceedings; - b restructuring proceedings where a bankruptcy administrator is appointed; and - c restructuring proceedings where the debtor retains the right to self-administration.2 ii Policy
+- a bankruptcy proceedings; - b restructuring proceedings where a bankruptcy administrator is appointed; and - c restructuring proceedings where the debtor retains the right to self-administration.